OfficeDev/Office-Add-in-samples/Samples/word-citation-management/README.md

     ![The initial screen displaying the button to choose a file.](./assets/word-citation-management-initial-screen.png)

-    For convenience, the assets folder of this project includes a sample.bib file that you can use for testing.
+    For convenience, the assets folder of this project includes a sample.bib file.

     ![Screen showing selected file.](./assets/word-citation-management-selected-bib.png)